 You missed your firm offer, but it still accepts youIf Track shows your place as unconditional despite missed grades, you have a place.

 Congratulations!
 That's it.
-You'll just need to go home and await your AS12 email and letter in a few days.
+You'll just need to go home and await your AS12 email.
 Don't phone the uni just to check they really meant it.
 If its on Track as confirmed, you have a place.

 You missed your firm offer, and it won't accept you with lower gradesYou now have several options and your school/college will be able to talk you through what these are, with specific regard to your circumstances.
 These include accepting your insurance place, retaking A-levels and reapplying for next year.
 See the entries about insurance offers below.